Bioinformatics

 Beyond The Classroom

-Engaging in internships, mentored research, associations and clubs related to your program is an important step in linking your education with the real world.
+Engaging in internships, mentored research, associations, and clubs related to your program are important steps in linking your education with the real world.
 These experiences enhance your education and prepare you for both further schooling and your future career.

 Possible Occupations